GIVING rhinos A FUTURE IN BOTSWANA

 Our conservation-minded President, Lieutenant General Seretse Khama Ian Khama, the Minister of Environment, Wildlife and Tourism, the Honourable Tshekedi Khama, and their government are committed to helping us protect them.

-Together, we are will ensure a future for these precious animals.
+Together, we are ensuring a future for these precious animals.

 OUR conservation partners & donors